AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 28. Compress the `*.LZ` file and that's it!
 You can now apply your edited UI to the Home Menu on your 3DS using LayeredFS or build the CIA file.

-## UI Element Colors
+## UI Element Colours

-After importing the BCLYT/BCLAN/BCLIM files into the `*.LZ` files with Kuriimu2, the offsets for the color values are no longer the same, as these values have been moved to different addresses.
+After importing the BCLYT/BCLAN/BCLIM files into the `*.LZ` files with Kuriimu2, the offsets for the colour values are no longer the same, as these values have been moved to different addresses.
 If you did that already, you have to hex-edit the BCLYT files instead.

-Each value consists of 4 bytes for color & alpha (`RR GG BB AA`).
+Each value consists of 4 bytes for colour & alpha (`RR GG BB AA`).
 I suggest changing only the RGB values.

 Applets - `launcher.LZ/blyt/LncBase_D_01.bclyt`